elxhmr/hx_segmentation_pressuredrop/README.md

 Repository with a **V**apor **C**ompression **Lib**rary in **Py**thon for steady state process design and simulation.
 It enables use of RefProp and CoolProp as well as different compressors, heat exchangers and flowsheet configurations for heat pumps and chillers.

+The library now exposes a pressure-drop-aware standard cycle (`StandardCycleWITHdp`) that keeps `base.py` untouched while deriving component port pressures from condensation/evaporation levels.
+Pinch feasibility is detected inside the heat exchangers and reported back to the cycle via the error sign, and an inner Δp iteration inside `calc_states` reconciles HX pressure losses with the reference pressure levels.
+For legacy calculations, segmentation and pressure-drop handling can be disabled to retain previous behaviour.

 # Installation

 To install, run